Lego is making a Nintendo Entertainment System set, and I want it

 The Lego-Nintendo partnership began earlier this year.
 The two companies revealed a new Mario toy set that enables fans to build their own levels.
 But the collaboration goes beyond Mario.
 Lego teased the Nintendo Entertainment System set today that has builders putting together a block version of the classic 8-bit console.
 And it’s launching soon, according to multiple reports (via Wario64).

 While Lego is only teasing the Lego Nintendo build, Hong Kong gaming site VJGamer grabbed images of the product that provide a lot more detail.
-The kit will has you piecing together an NES, a game cartridge, a gamepad, and a vintage-style CRT television.
+The kit will have you piecing together an NES, a game cartridge, a gamepad, and a vintage-style CRT television.
 It comes with 2,646 pieces, and German site Stonewars claims it is launching August 1 for €230 ($262) exclusively on the Lego store.

 Are you ready to play like never before? pic.twitter.com/XuNFD7rP0B